johnsonzhang434/SeetGeek/docs/isaacreq.md

 - open /login
 - Enter a valid email in element `#email` (ex. `test@test.com`)
 - Enter AAAA1111!!!! into element `#password`
-- validate that there is an `#message` element that contains the message "email/password format is incorrect"
+- validate that there is an `#error` element that contains the message "email/password format is incorrect"

-## Test Case R1.P.4.5 - missing uppercase
+## Test Case R1.P.4.4 - missing uppercase

 Note: Why is this in the login api endpoint, we really should not care about what they enter, in fact these should not even be chacked clientside and instead should be allowed to pass through to the server, so that it eats up the client's rate limit tokens.
 Users should be 1000000% sure that the password they are entering in is not only valid, but  is actually indeed their password.